 In April 2001, the International Maritime Organization, or IMO, the United Nations' agency for maritime safety, revised its regulations governing tanker design and inspection requirements.
 The proposed regulations, which are expected to become effective September 2002 provided they are ratified by the IMO member states, provide for a more aggressive phase-out of single hull oil tankers as well as increased inspection and verification requirements.
-They provide for the phase-out of most single hull oil tankers by 2015 or earlier, depending on the age of the vessel and whether or not the vessel complies with requirements for protectively located segregated ballast tanks.
+They provide for the phase-out of most single hull oil tankers by 2015 or earlier, or, subject to approval by the vessel's flag state until 2017, depending on the age of the vessel and whether or not the vessel complies with requirements for protectively located segregated ballast tanks.
 Segregated ballast tanks use ballast water that is completely separate from the cargo oil and oil fuel system.
 Segregated ballast tanks are currently required by the IMO on crude oil tankers constructed after 1983.
-The changes, which will likely increase the number of tankers that are scrapped beginning in 2004, are intended to reduce the likelihood of oil pollution in international waters.
+The changes which are intended to reduce the likelihood of oil pollution in international waters, will result in scrapping of most tankers built prior to 1980 in the period until 2007.

 The proposed regulation identifies three categories of tankers based on cargo carrying capacity and the presence or absence of protectively located segregated ballast tanks.
 Under the new IMO regulations, single-hull oil tankers with carrying capacities of 20,000 deadweight, or dwt, tons and above carrying crude oil, fuel oil, heavy diesel oil or lubricating oil as cargo, and of 30,000 dwt and above carrying other oils, which do not comply with IMO requirements for protectively located segregated ballast tanks will be phased out no later than 2007.
-Single-hull oil tankers with similar carrying capacities which do comply with IMO requirements for protectively located segregated ballast tanks are to be phased out by 2015, depending on the date of delivery of the vessel.
-All other single-hull oil tankers with carrying capacities of 5,000 dwt and above and not falling into one of the above categories will also be phased out by 2015, depending on the date of delivery of the vessel.
+Single-hull oil tankers with similar carrying capacities which do comply with IMO requirements for protectively located segregated ballast tanks will be phased out no later than 2007.
+Single-hull oil tankers with similar carrying capacities which do comply with IMO requirements for protectively located segregated ballast tanks are to be phased out by 2015, or under certain conditions, 2017, depending on the date of delivery of the vessel.
+All other single-hull oil tankers with carrying capacities of

+5,000 dwt and above and not falling into one of the above categories will also be phased out by 2015, depending on the date of delivery of the vessel.